jaromero/generator-beanpod/docs/README.md

 This system can be a little confusing with the `watch` task, but it's actually pretty simple:

-* notify LiveReload when compiled assets change
+* notify BrowserSync when compiled assets change
 * run the compile task when source assets change

-E.g. if you have Less files, you would want to notify LiveReload when Less files have compiled, i.e. when `.tmp/styles/**/*.css` change, but you would want to compile Less files by running the `styles` task when source files change, i.e. `app/styles/**/*.less`.
+E.g. if you have Less files, you would want to notify BrowserSync when Less files have compiled, i.e. when `.tmp/styles/**/*.css` change, but you would want to compile Less files by running the `styles` task when source files change, i.e. `app/styles/**/*.less`.

 ## Bower